amhelmi/MadLibs/README.md

 Adding a custom prompt type does not allow you to save it as a future available button.
 This will be updated to include a button to save a custom prompt type for future use.

 The only way to change the default background image is within the python code.
 This will be updated to allow a user to use the most recent image as the default.

-No way to clear a mad lib and start over manually after finishing one.
-ChatGPT can be used iteratively to generate new mad libs each time.
-This will be updated to include a clear button.